-When the dreaded red phone rang inside the Continental Air Defense Command (CONAD) operations center on the last day of November in 1955, the mood at the nerve center of America’s nuclear defense grew nervous.
-At a time when the Cold War raged and Soviet fighter jets routinely buzzed dangerously close to Alaskan airspace, U.S. Air Force Colonel Harry Shoup knew that a call over the top-secret hotline wouldn’t be good news.
+When the dreaded red phone rang inside the Continental Air Defense Command (CONAD) operations center on the last day of November in 1955, the mood at the nerve center of America’s nuclear defense turned tense.
+At a time when the Cold War raged and Soviet fighter jets routinely buzzed dangerously close to Alaskan airspace, U.S. Air Force Colonel Harry Shoup knew that a call on the top-secret hotline couldn’t be good news.

-“Yes, sir, this is Colonel Shoup,” he answered in his finest military cadence.
+As Shoup recalled decades later in an oral history interview, he picked up the receiver and said, “Yes, sir, this is Colonel Shoup.”
 Met with only silence, he repeated, “Sir, this is Colonel Shoup.”
 Still nothing.
 “Sir, can you read me alright?”
 Shoup asked before he received a most unexpected reply from the soft voice of a child.

 “Are you really Santa Claus?”